jwcxz/personal-site/src/content/notes/200706-tiny-mail-server-setup/body.md

 IMAP service for mail user agent connection.

-*Edit 2020-07-06*: The adjustment to `lda_original_recipient_header` (which also applies to LMTP) tells Dovecot to use the `X-Original-Header` to specify the original recipient.
+*Edit 2020-07-06*: The adjustment to `lda_original_recipient_header` (which also applies to LMTP) tells Dovecot to use the `X-Original-To` header to specify the original recipient.

 Following
 [Mozilla's TLS guide](https://wiki.mozilla.org/Security/Server_Side_TLS), the